What Are Buy-to-Let Investments?

 Since 2000, UK buy-to-let has grown by around 2.5 million rental properties, making it the second largest demographic in the UK housing market and making up 20% of all UK households.

-In 2022, buy-to-let property is considered one of the most important investments and investing in buy-to-let has the potential to deliver lucrative income.
+At present, buy-to-let property is considered one of the most important investments and investing in buy-to-let has the potential to deliver lucrative income.

 The investment boom has largely been driven by the stamp duty holiday and low interest rates, as well as the long-term demand that has been building in the market.